CommE2E/comm/docs/dev_environment.md

 yarn dev
 ```

 This runs the same two processes as the web app, but for the landing page.
-Note that the `landing.build.cjs` file (similar to the web app’s `app.build.cjs` file) is consumed by the Node server.
+Note that the `landing.build.cjs` file (similar to the web app’s `app.build.cjs` file) is consumed by the Node keyserver.

-## Running server
+## Running keyserver

 Open a new terminal and run:

 ```
-cd server
+cd keyserver
 yarn dev
 ```